-4.8.26 Before examining the landscape and visual effects of the Proposed Development, Part e(ii) of Policy 11 makes it clear and recognises that in terms of significant landscape and visual impacts, such impacts are to be expected for some forms of renewable energy and transmission infrastructure.
-This is a very different starting point compared to the position in the former Scottish Planning Policy (SPP) and there is a very clear steer that significant effects are to be expected, and where localised and/or subject to appropriate design mitigation, they should generally be acceptable.
+- 4.8.22 Before examining the landscape and visual effects of the Proposed Development, Part e(ii) of Policy 11 makes it clear and recognises that in terms of significant landscape and visual impacts, such impacts are to be expected for some forms of renewable energy and transmission infrastructure.
+This is a very different starting point compared to the position in the former Scottish Planning Policy (SPP) and there is a very clear steer that significant effects are to be expected, and where localised and/or subject to appropriate design mitigation, they should generally be acceptable. - 4.8.23 It is important to note that there is an existing established substation in the area which the Proposed Development is related to and therefore does not introduce a new industrial feature to a rural area.